Taking a stand:

-Sectoral rules exist for forestry, extractive industries, dam projects, and maritime industries.
+Sectoral rules exist for forestry, extractive industries, dam projects, maritime industries, and palm oil.
 DZ BANK uses the fundamental sustainability checklist to assess loan applications from the agribusiness and livestock farming sectors.
 At the same time, we do everything we can to make sure that our customers adhere to animal welfare standards and to environmental, animal welfare, and consumer protection legislation.

 Rejection criteria for lending

 Since 2005, DZ BANK’s lending guidelines have set out how to deal with sensitive industries.
 In 2014, we translated these guidelines into criteria for rejecting loan applications, which the customer relationship managers use for guidance and which they take into account when assessing loan applications.
 The criteria currently apply to weaponry, pornography, gambling, significant environmental risks, and human rights abuses.
 In the autumn of 2017, the Board of Managing Directors also decided to reject all future project financing applications for coal-fired power plants.
 In 2020, DZ BANK further developed and sharpened existing exclusion criteria, in particular in the areas of weaponry, significant environmental risks, coal and human rights.